Counting connected hypergraphs via the probabilistic method: Extended cores in hypergraphs

-We shall treat $\Hrnp$ as a marked hypergraph without explicitly indicating the set $M$ of marked vertices in the notation.
-Note that the extended core of any connected hypergraph is either connected or empty.
-(The deletion operations in the construction clearly do not affect connectivity.)
-Let $\excore(\cL_1)$ be the component of $\excore(\Hrnp)$ lying inside the largest component $\cL_1$ of $\Hrnp$.
+We shall treat $\Hrnp$ as a marked hypergraph without explicitly indicating the set $V^*$ of marked vertices in the notation.
+Let $\excore(\cL_1)$ be the extended core of the marked hypergraph $\cL_1$, where, as usual, $\cL_1$ is the largest component of $\Hrnp$.
+Thus $\excore(\cL_1)$ is a component of $\excore(\Hrnp)$, except in the unlikely event that $\cL_1$ is an unmarked tree, in which case $\excore(\cL_1)=\emptyset$.
 Recall that $L_1=|\cL_1|$.
 The next few lemmas gather properties of $\excore(\Hrnp)$ and its `mantle' that we shall need.
 A key point is that these results hold conditional on the giant component $\cL_1$ having a specific order $s$ and nullity $t$, provided $s$ is in the typical range $\range$ defined in \eqref{rangedef}.
 For this reason they do not obviously follow from `global' results saying that whp the (extended) core has some property.
 Another key point is that we can afford to give up constant factors in the estimates of the size of the extended core and of its mantle.
-Throughout the rest of this section, $p$, $\la$ and $\eps$ satisfy our Standard Assumption~\ref{A0}, and we define $\range$ as in \eqref{rangedef}.
+Throughout the rest of this section, $p$, $\la$, $\eps$ and $\eta$ satisfy Assumption~\ref{Ae}, and we define $\range$ as in \eqref{rangedef}.
+All new constants introduced below may depend on the choice of the function $\eps=\eps(n)$ and of $\eta$.